noir-lang/docs/docs/standard_library/slice_methods.md

 Returns a new sorted slice.
 The original slice remains untouched.
 Notice that this function will only work for slices of fields or integers, not for any arbitrary type.
-This is because the sorting logic it uses internally is optimized specifically for these values.
+This is because the sorting logic the function uses internally is optimized specifically for these values.
 If you need a sort function to sort any type, you should use the function `sort_via` described below.

 ```rust